| |

 ~ it is hereditary with jaguars dominant.
 Depending on

-situation of light the "panther" appears completely black or
+situation of light the "panther" appears completely black

-meet it in the night. *gg*)
+will meet it in the night. *gg*)

-~ the black coloration of the leopards is passed on rezessiv,
+~ the black coloration of the leopards is passed on

-also called "melanism(?)".
-The typical coat pattern becomes
+rezessiv, also called "melanism(?)".
+The typical coat

-visible under bright light.
+pattern becomes visible under bright light.

 "Basically, the fur color is determined by pigment cells